 - Include in-press recognition – journal date

-- Include date submitted for review and journal title
+- Include the date submitted for review and the journal-title

-Make sure to regularly update this section.
+Make sure to update this section regularly.
 You may also include any publications that were completed after your time as a student.

 Role: Research Assistant, University of Missouri (2014 – 2016)

 - Participated in insightful and innovative research on cell biology.

 - Participated in intensive laboratory work and collaborated with other team members to document details of experiments

 - Maintained lab equipment in reasonable working conditions and organized lab operations.